kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 Generative model for Answer Generation
 </h3>
 <p align="justify">
 The generative model in this approach is based on a Seq2Seq network pretrained on unsupervised data - such as BART or T5.
 T5 (Text-to-Text Transformer) model is a model where all the tasks are modeled using Encoder-Decoder architecture.
-The architecture presented in this paper is very similar to The Transformers (Vaswani et al. 2017), but with a small variation as you will see as we proceed.
+The architecture presented in this paper is very similar to The Transformers (<a href="https://arxiv.org/abs/1706.03762">Vaswani et al. 2017</a>), but with a small variation as you will see as we proceed.
 Below shown is the standard Transformer architecture by Vaswani et al:
 </p>
 <img width="950px" src="{{ site.baseurl }}/assets/img/blog/transformer.png"/>
 <p align="justify">